Install ChroGPS Dash Manually

 - Web Server: Nginx or Apache

-- PHP: Version 8.2 or newer (with php-json extension enabled)
+- PHP: Version 8.2 or newer

 - System Utilities: sudo (required for executing chronyc commands)